Exploratory Hierarchical Factor Analysis with an Application to Psychological Measurement: Simulation Study

-We consider four simulation settings, given by the combinations of $J = 36, 54$ and two sample sizes, $ N = 500, 2000$.
+We consider 8 simulation settings, given by the combinations of $J = 36, 54$, two sample sizes, $ N = 500, 2000$ and two generating processes of $\Psi^{*}$.
 For each setting, 100 independent simulations are generated.
-The results about the learning of the hierarchical factor structure and the estimation of the model parameters are shown in Tables~\ref{tab:hier std1emc} and \ref{tab:hier std1lmc}.
+The results of learning the hierarchical factor structure and estimating the model parameters are shown in Tables~\ref{tab:hier std1emc} and \ref{tab:hier std1lmc}.
 In these tables, $\bar{K}$ and $\bar{T}$ report the average values of $\hat{K}$ and $\hat{T}$, respectively, and $|\hat{L}_2|$, $|\hat{L}_3|$ and $|\hat{L}_4|$ report the average numbers of factors in $\hat{L}_2$, $\hat{L}_3$ and $\hat{L}_4$, respectively.
-As shown in Table~\ref{tab:hier std1emc}, the proposed method can perfectly recover the true hierarchical factor structure more than 80\% of the time under all the settings, with the highest accuracy of 98\% achieved under the setting with $J= 54$ and $N = 2000$.
-We note that the learning accuracy increases with the sample size $N$ when $J$ is fixed, and also increases with the number of items $J$ when $N$ is fixed.
-This is likely due to that, when the number of factors is fixed, the signal about the hierarchical factor structure becomes stronger as the sample size $N$ and item size $J$ increase.
+As shown in Table~\ref{tab:hier std1emc}, the proposed method can accurately recover the true hierarchical factor structure more than 97\% of the time under all the settings, with the highest accuracy of 100\% achieved under the setting with $J= 36$ and heterogeneous diagonal entries in the unique variance matrix.
 The MSE of $\hat{\Lambda}$ and $\hat{\Psi}$ show that the loading matrix and the unique variance matrix are accurately estimated when the hierarchical structure is correctly learned.
-Table~\ref{tab:hier std1lmc} further shows that the bottleneck of the current learning problems is in learning the third layer of the factor hierarchy.
-That is, under all the settings, the factor structure of the second layer of the hierarchy is always correctly learned, and the overall accuracy of learning the factor hierarchy is completely determined by the accuracy in learning the structure of the third layer.